 Aspect histogram information, such as the aspectHistogramContainer.domainName value, the value of the name attribute of aspectHistogramContainer.aspect, the value of the valueName attribute of aspectHistogramContainer.aspect.valueHistogram, and associated counts can be used in the user interface, just as eBay does in the left panel of search pages:

-For getHistograms and finding calls that take categoryId as input (i.e., findItemsByCategory, findItemsAdvanced, and findItemsIneBayStore), aspect histograms are returned for categories that have been mapped to domains only.
-In most cases, just leaf categories are mapped to domains, but there are exceptions.
-For example, the Binoculars category (cagtegory ID 38880) is not a leaf category, but it does return an aspect histogram.
+For getHistograms and finding calls that take categoryId as input (i.e., findItemsByCategory, findItemsAdvanced, and findItemsIneBayStore), aspect histograms are returned for those categories only.

-The aspect and domain metadata can also be used to create aspect and domain filters to further refine your search results.
-See Refining a Search with Aspect and Domain Filters for details.
+The aspect and category metadata can also be used to create aspect and category filters to further refine your search results.
+See Refining a Search with Aspect Filters for details.

 Condition histograms return statistics about the condition of the items that match your search query.
 That is, they indicate how many items are new, used, refurbished, or in some other condition.